 26. In 1985 I had been living in the Panhandle of Florida for a couple of years, being in private medical practice.
-My wife and I had separated, and she was living in Chico, Calif., with her parents.
-I drove her VW to No. Calif. to return her car to her, and by the time I had arrived I was virtually down to $50 to my name with no savings in the bank or anywhere else for that matter.
+My wife and I had separated, and she was living in Chico, California, with her parents.
+I drove her VW to Northern California to return her car to her, and by the time I had arrived I was virtually down to $50 to my name with no savings in the bank or anywhere else for that matter.
 I had no idea how I would get back to Florida or what I would do for money once I did, because the medical practice had been closed, but even so I do not recall spending my time worrying about it.
-I was just stranded in Chico, Calif., with $50 and no transportation.
+I was just stranded in Chico with $50 and no transportation.

 The response was far better than I could have imagined, and I was able to generate several thousand dollars which took care of the necessary car repairs and the expenses of hauling all the personal belongings in a camper trailer back to California.
 Then after arrival in Chico, I was given a place to park my trailer and live freely in the driveway of my wife's grandmother.
 In fact, I had done so well with the sale that I had enough leftover for a 2-month venture down to the Mexican Riviera.